Posted under Reviews | Weather Stations

 KestrelMet 6000 Review

-Kestrel's first home weather station is a home run
+Kestrel's first home weather station is a home run, for the most part

 By Ed Oswald